appirio-tech/tc-site/README.md

 Try to keep php functions in a purposeful location in side the lib/ directory.

-All php templat should call get_header();  If using a custom header be sure that header includes main herder at the to of the template file using the following code.
+All php templates should call get_header();  If using a custom header be sure that header includes main herder at the to of the template file using the following code.
 See header-challenge.php for an example.

     <?php